Chris Bibb: Club career

-Chris Bibb made his début for Featherstone Rovers on Sunday 3 November 1985, the Featherstone Rovers most tries in a match record of six tries is jointly held by; Chris Bibb, Brad Dwyer and Michael Smith, Bibb scored six tries against Keighley on 17 September 1989, he had a loan spell at Wakefield Trinity during December 1993.
+Chris Bibb made his début for Featherstone Rovers on Sunday 3 November 1985, Featherstone Rovers most tries in a match record of six tries is jointly held by; Chris Bibb, Brad Dwyer and Michael Smith, Bibb scored six tries against Keighley on 17 September 1989, he had a loan spell at Wakefield Trinity during December 1993.

 Testimonial match

 Chris Bibb's benefit season/testimonial match at Featherstone Rovers took place during the 1995–96 season.